 - Opening hours: 09:00 – 19:00 o’clock

-But if you are traveling with a dog, then you unfortunately have bad cards.
+But if you are traveling with a dog, then you unfortunately cannot go to these lakes.
 At all bathing lakes in the area of Golling it is not allowed to take dogs with you.
 So if you want to go swimming with your best friend on four paws, then we have the following tip for you:

 In our hotel (the fantastic Pass Lueg*) we received the tip to spend the afternoon at the nearby river Salzach.
 Although the river flows near the city and there is a lot of nature around it, there are hardly any places where you can go to the water.
 Or rather, there are hardly any places where you can park your car and then walk from there to the river.